HeroesToolChest/HeroesDataParser/README.md

 |--mods_22388/
    |--(FILES)
 ```
-Setting `modFolders` as the storage path will have the app parsed the `mods_22388` directory.
+Setting `modFolders` as the storage path will have the app parse the `mods_22388` directory.

 ### File Split (-f|--fileSplit)
 If true, one xml and json file will be created for each hero.